wp-plugins/simple-shortlinks/readme.txt

 [miqrogroove.com?p=1122](http://miqrogroove.com?p=1122)

-That short link will forward to a specific post permalink from a September 2012 article.
+That short link will forward to a specific post permalink from a January 2013 article.
 Here is an example of a category short link:

 [miqrogroove.com?cat=12](http://miqrogroove.com?cat=12)